Greek–Turkish earthquake diplomacy: Greek response

-On August 24, 1999, the five biggest municipalities of Greece (Athens, Thessaloniki, Piraeus, Patras, Herakleion) sent a joint convoy with aid.
-The municipality of Thessaloniki had started sending its own aid since August 19, 1999.
-On August 25, 1999, the National Association of Local Authorities (ΚΕΔΚΕ) offered 50,000,000 drachmas for the victims of the earthquake, and the Association of Local Authorities of Attica offered 30,000,000 drachmas to the Turkish ambassador in Athens.
+On 24 August 1999, the five biggest municipalities of Greece (Athens, Thessaloniki, Piraeus, Patras, Herakleion) sent a joint convoy with aid.
+The municipality of Thessaloniki had started sending its own aid since 19 August 1999.
+On 25 August 1999, the National Association of Local Authorities (ΚΕΔΚΕ) offered 50,000,000 drachmas for the victims of the earthquake, and the Association of Local Authorities of Attica offered 30,000,000 drachmas to the Turkish ambassador in Athens.
 The same day, the municipality of Athens created a settlement for 1,000 persons with a nursery.
 Aid and equipped groups were also sent by the Greek Red Cross, the Athens' Medicine Association, and the Greek departments of the Médecins Sans Frontières and of the Médecins du Monde.

 The Greek response to the earthquake received wide coverage in Turkey with newspaper headings such as "Friendship Time", "Friendly Hands in Black Days", "A Great Support Organization – Five Greek Municipalities say there is no flag or ideology in humanitarian aid", "Help Flows in from Neighbors – Russia first, Greece the most".

 Both the official response and dialog and the reactions of the ordinary Greek were given wide coverage almost every day in every newspaper and on every TV channel in Turkey.
 Incidents such as people bringing in food donations to municipalities in Greece and blood drives in Greece specifically to be sent to earthquake victims in Turkey were highlighted.
 The emotional language in reporting differed significantly from the usual rhetoric found in both countries—words such as "neighbor", "true friend" were given in the headlines.

 Officials in both countries used the emotional state of both populations to good effect, emphasizing at every opportunity that this was the time for a new understanding.
 When the Mayor of Athens came personally to visit the earthquake site, he was met on the tarmac by the Mayor of Istanbul.
 The Greek Chief Admiral Ioannides came to the retirement ceremony of the Turkish Chief Admiral Dervişoğlu where he was applauded for several minutes by the participants of the ceremony.

-Turkey reciprocates
+Athens earthquake in September

-Less than a month after the Turkish disaster, on September 7, 1999, at 2:56 pm local time, a magnitude 5.9 earthquake struck the city of Athens.
+Less than a month after the Turkish disaster, on September 7, 1999, at 2:56 pm local time, a magnitude 6.0 earthquake struck the city of Athens.
 This was the most devastating and costly natural disaster to hit the country in 20 years.
 The tremor had a very shallow hypocenter and an epicenter close to the Athenian suburbs of Ano Liossia and Acharnes, just 18 km away from the downtown area.
 A total of 143 people lost their lives in the disaster while more than 12,000 were treated for injuries.
 Though the death toll was relatively low, the damage to buildings and infrastructure in some of the city's northern and western suburbs was severe.